Gregorit/Alquerque/README.md

 Alquerque is a project in command line environment written in C++.
 Previously I was using MSVC compiler for it.
-I reworked the code, so now it works also on gcc.
+I reworked the code, so now it works also on g++.

 It's a game similar to checkers.
 You can play it with friend or with CPU.